Tell Your Friends & Family Where to Go - And Stay - When Visiting

 Living in a city like Chattanooga means that one thing is certain: Your friends and family will always want to come visit you.
 After all, you’re a resident of the place that was named “Best Town Ever” twice.
 And while people who live elsewhere might worry about how to entertain out-of-towners, the biggest problem you’ll face is figuring out how to squeeze all the must-do activities into their visit.
+Here are a few ideas of great hotels that pair nicely with all the fun activities guests will get to do.
+Unless of course, you want them to stay with you.
+We know what you are thinking and that is exactly why we created this list!

-Show Off the Views
+Show Off The Views

-Where to Play:
+Where to Go:

 It’s called the Scenic City for a reason, so show your guests just how apt that name is.
 Head to the top of Lookout Mountain to soak in the infamous 7 States View at Rock City, at the top of the tower at Ruby Falls, or one of the easy-to-get-to overlooks such as Sunset Rock, Snooper’s Rock, Signal Point, and Stringer’s Ridge.

-Have Fun with the Kids
+Have Fun With the Kids

-Where to Play:
+Where to Go:

 The great thing about Chattanooga’s kid-friendly activities is that they’re equally fun for adults.
 Take the kiddos to marvel at the Tennessee Aquarium, scale the rock walls at High Point Climbing & Fitness, feed the giraffes at the Chattanooga Zoo, or splash around in the Riverplay exhibit at the Creative Discovery Museum for children.